itstreefam/webActivities/README.md

 ### V1.x

-Updated webActivites to be compatible with both MacOS and Windows by utilizing local node server instead of native messaging.
+Updated webActivites to be compatible with MacOS, Windows, and Linux by utilizing local node server instead of native messaging.
 Update speed may be slightly affected depending on the size of data and workload of local server.

 ## Contact

-p.tri@wustl.edu
+Feel free to let me know if there is any suggestions, comments, feedbacks, etc. at p.tri@wustl.edu

 **Thanks and enjoy!**